Course Recommendations by Major

 Select one hour of choir or instrumental ensemble (Belles Voix, Collegiate Choir, String Ensemble, ND Band, ND Orchestra)1

-Select three additional courses from the Sophia Program Course Offerings
+Select three additional courses from the Gen Ed Program Course Offerings

 Nursing Science